jadecobra/python_tdd_exercises/source/data_structures/lists/lists.rst

 green: make it pass
 #################################################################################

-I change the values to match the values in the terminal and the test passes
+I change the values to match the terminal

 .. code-block:: python